OliverHennhoefer/unquad/docs/source/user_guide/extreme_conformal.md

 ## Integration with Strategies

-EVT conformal works with all conformal strategies:
+Extreme conformal works with all conformal strategies:

 ```python
 from unquad.strategy.cross_val import CrossValidation